 - Providing representative groundwater conditions in Napa County groundwater basins, subbasins, and/or county subareas; and - Providing systematic groundwater elevations for purposes of demonstrating seasonal and long-term trends.

-For a summary of the CASGEM program well information, along with additional information, see Appendix A.
+For a detailed summary of the County's CASGEM network well information, see Appendix A.

 4.4 Field Methods